 Strategic location Set 1km back from the R45.
 Description A former Bosbou hamlet functioning as a rural settlement.
 Advantages Rural character Challenges Set back from the R45, the hamlet is cut off from passing trade.
 This makes it difficult to be anything more than an agri-village serving the surrounding farms.
 Opportunities Link to R45 and improve access to public or private transport so that the residents can benefit from passing trade.
 Constraints Robertsvlei and Franschhoek Rivers require the demarcation of setback lines by a freshwater ecologist, and river management guidelines.
 Future lateral growth direction Towards the R45 Development areas The former SAFCOL headquarters site offers an excellent opportunity for mixed income, mixed use development with a low key retail/commercial farm stall frontage along the R45.
 Land south of the new TCTA housing to the boundary of this property.
 Roads and transport Tar the Robertsvlei Road to act as an alternative route to increase exposure to passing trade and act as an alternative route to the south.
 Implement NMT links with the R45 and surrounding settlements (at the cross-section of this road).
 Upgrade current streets and open spaces with landscaping and tree planting.
 Water Bulk provision in place but minor upgrades necessary on reticulation.
-Sewage Capacity will be provided by end of 2013.
+Sewage Capacity sufficient.
 Electricity Area supplied by Eskom.
 Capacity to be confirmed by Eskom.
-Solid Waste Stellenbosch landfill site is at capacity.
-A new cell is under construction to create airspace up to 2017.
-Additional landfill sites are urgently required to meet demand after 2017.
+Solid Waste Stellenbosch landfill site is nearly at full capacity.
 Rivers and conservation zones Fresh water ecologists to demarcate setbacks from the banks of the Robertsvlei and Franschhoek Rivers and implement river corridor management guidelines.

 Strategic location Strategically located at the gateway to the Franschhoek valley, at the confluence of the Berg and Franschhoek Rivers and intersection of the R45 and R303.
 Description Bosbou village built around Wemmershoek sawmill, now functioning as a rural settlement.
 Advantages Rural character Challenges High water table in the lower vineyards of farms surrounding the wetlands.
 Opportunities Small scale mixed use development could be achieved along the R303.
 The closed sawmill precinct could provide opportunities for industrial premises.
-Constraints Surrounding wetlands in the river confluence area severely limit urban and agricultural development to the west, south and east, and make it difficult to achieve frontage along the R45.
+Constraints • Surrounding wetlands in the river confluence area severely limit urban and agricultural development to the west, south and east, and make it difficult to achieve frontage along the R45.
 Future lateral growth direction West towards and up to the river.
 Development areas Above the wetland area abutting the R303 to the north.
 Along the western boundary of the current residential area.
 Possibly below the railway line abutting the school on the western edge of the R303.
 Roads and transport NMT links with the R45 and surrounding settlements should be implemented at the cross section of this road.
 Upgrade current streets and open spaces with landscaping and tree planting.
 Water Bulk infrastructure required, e.g. reservoir and feeder pipes.
-Sewage Capacity will be provided by end of 2013.
+Sewage Capacity sufficient.
 Electricity Area supplied by Eskom.
 Capacity to be confirmed by Eskom.
-Solid Waste • Stellenbosch landfill site is at capacity.
-A new cell is under construction to create airspace up to 2017.
-Additional landfill sites are urgently required to meet demand after 2017.
+Solid Waste Stellenbosch landfill site is nearly at full capacity.
 Rivers and conservation zones Implement river corridor management guidelines for the Berg River tributaries and wetlands with setback lines demarcated by a freshwater ecologist.